Display a chart using the Vega-Lite library.

 • A callable: Streamlit will rerun the app and execute the callable as a callback function before the rest of the app.
 In this case, st.vega_lite_chart will return the selection data as a dictionary.

-To use selection events, the Vega-Lite spec defined in data or spec must include selection parameters from the the charting library.
+To use selection events, the Vega-Lite spec defined in data or spec must include selection parameters from the charting library.
 To learn about defining interactions in Vega-Lite, see Dynamic Behaviors with Parameters in Vega-Lite's documentation.

 selection_mode (str or Iterable of str)